Qovery/qovery-client-go/docs/HelmRepositoryResponse.md

 ### NewHelmRepositoryResponse

-`func NewHelmRepositoryResponse(id string, createdAt time.Time, ) *HelmRepositoryResponse`
+`func NewHelmRepositoryResponse(id string, createdAt time.Time, name string, ) *HelmRepositoryResponse`

 NewHelmRepositoryResponse instantiates a new HelmRepositoryResponse object This constructor will assign default values to properties that have it defined,